kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 On a successful call this RPC should return set of fully qualified CDI device names, which kubelet MUST pass to the runtime through the CRI protocol.
-For version v1alpha3 the RPC shold return the respective set of fully qualified CDI device names per every claim that was sent in parameters.
+For version v1alpha3, the RPC should return multiple sets of fully qualified CDI device names, one per claim that was sent in the input parameters.

 ###### v1alpha2